How We Can Solve The STEM Gender Gap One Classroom at a Time

 Young girls need individuals they are more likely to relate to if they are to be persuaded not to abandon their STEM potential.5 Seeing women who work in STEM-related fields can help to remind and encourage girls that they too can have a place in these fields if they want it.

 Luckily, there are many organizations who are already working to bridge the gender gap in the tech industry.
-Girls Who Code, Django Girls, Kode with Klossy, just to name a few are headed by strong female role-models who are changing the image of what a programmer looks like and does.
+Girls Who Code, Django Girls, Kode with Klossy are strong female role-models who are changing the image of what a programmer looks like and does.

 What Educators Can Do: